philipbrown/merchant/README.md

 }
 ```

 An example `UnitedKingdomValueAddedTax` implementation can be found in this package.
-If you would like to add a Tax Rate to the core Merchant source, please feel free to open a pull request.
+If you would like to add a tax rate to the core Merchant source, please feel free to open a pull request.